 In order to protect the health of tenants, landlords, council and letting agent staff we have made some changes to the service we provide.

-From 5th November - 2nd Dec the Team will only be able to provide inspections where there is a serious hazard or imminent risk to health.
+Whilst Warwickshire remains in National Lockdown, the Team will only be able to provide inspections where there is a serious hazard or imminent risk to health.
 Where we can, we will try to continue to resolve issues without the need to visit.
 We will ask to see photos and video evidence of the disrepair.

 Where a property inspection is required we request your assistance and cooperation, to ensure that everyone remains safe.
 You may be asked to wait outside your property whilst the inspection is completed.
 You will need to open all of the windows of your property before the officers arrive and respect social distancing.
 The officers may be wearing masks during the inspection.

 Public Health England advice on Covid 19 in shared houses

 Public Health England have released a letter for the landlords and tenants in houses of multiple occupation.
 The letter details how tenants can stay safe, what to do if a tenant has coronavirus and actions the landlord should take.